 An entrepreneur at heart, Joe Miller realized early on that steel was associated with the lumber and other industries, and that he should be able to make a living in the steel industry.
 He and Jenny settled in Winona and started trading in metal, fabrics and a variety of other things.
 His family also got involved in demolishing buildings to recover metal and other products, an early form of recycling.

-In 1923, Joe decided to try something different: he established Miller Waste Mills, a company that processed the fabric used to lubricate railroad wheels prior to the advent of ball bearings.
-The material produced, called waste, was dipped in oil and then placed in a journal box over the axle to lubricate the wheels on rail cars.
+In 1923, Joe decided to try something different: he established Miller Waste Mills, a company that processed the fabric used to lubricate railroad wheels.
+The material produced, called “waste”, was dipped in oil and then placed in a journal box under the axle to lubricate the wheels on rail cars.
 Miller Waste Mills grew quickly, as railroads themselves were growing rapidly and the demand for waste was high.
-The company grew and prospered for 30 years during the railroad boom, and still operates today as a recycling plant for fabrics, converting them to reclaimed fibers that are used in oil filtration, metal polishing, and other applications.
+The company prospered for 30 years during the railroad boom, and still operates today as a recycling plant for fabrics, converting them to reclaimed fibers that are used in oil filtration, metal polishing, and many other applications.